IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 in folders, with specific folder names, on the microSD card.
 See the [Modes of Operation](#modes-of-operation) section for details.

-The microSD card must be formatted as FAT and the sounds must also meet the following requirements:
+The sounds must meet the following requirements:

 * WAV file named with .wav extension (e.g. mp3 or other formats will not work)
 * 16-bit, mono format
 * 8, 16, 32, or 44.1kHz sample rate

+!!! note "Note"
+    The microSD card must also be formatted as FAT.
+Most cards come from the factory pre-formatted, including the card supplied with the SoundBytes Custom, so no additional formatting is required.

 ### Option Files